SpindlySpider/JPG-PNG-to-PDF-with-GUI/README.md

 **Note : The script works only for pictures clicked in portrait mode.** <br />

 ## Working
-1.click on "choose input files directory" and navigate to your a folder with the input files that you wish to convert.
+1.click on "choose input files directory" and navigate to your a folder with the input files that you wish to convert.<br/>
-2.click on "choose output directory" and navigate to the place you wish for your file to be output to.
+2.click on "choose output directory" and navigate to the place you wish for your file to be output to.<br/>
-3. in the filetype box type "png" or "jpg" depending on what the images you wish to convert to PDF are.
+3. in the filetype box type "png" or "jpg" depending on what the images you wish to convert to PDF are.<br/>
-4. name your file and press submit file name
+4. name your file and press submit file name <br/>
-5. CONVERT!!!!!
+5. CONVERT!!!!!<br/>

 ![image](https://user-images.githubusercontent.com/29803330/46648841-71499680-cbb4-11e8-91e6-e5cc0e9b3e36.png)
 <br /><br />